Continuum Laparoscopic Robot: Design, Modeling, and Control

 Hemocompatibility Study of In-vitro Circulatory Loop Components

-2018-2020: Demonstration of MCS device hemocompatibility is required for regulatory approval and subsequent human clinical use.
+Description: Demonstration of MCS device hemocompatibility is required for regulatory approval and subsequent human clinical use.
 While testing the MCS device itself, the additional loop components, such as connectors and loop geometry, would also lead to shear mediated blood damage.
 Fig. A: an in-vitro circulation loop with 90 deg angulation via heat-bending.
 Fig.B: an in-vitro circulation loop with 90 deg angulation via a T-connector.
 Fig.C: an in-vitro circulation loop with 5 luer connectors.
 Fig.D: an in-vitro circulation loop with 0 luer connectors.
 Fig.E: CFD simulations for shear mediated platelet activation index.
+(AO 2019, etc)

 Vanderbilt University